 - Call on a volunteer to help you choose another favorite animal from the list.

 - Ask a different volunteer to give an opinion about the animal.
 If your student struggles, ask others for help.
 Write the opinion on the organizer.

 - Then ask three students, one at a time, to give you a reason to support the opinion.
 Write each reason below the opinion.

-- When completed, reread the opinion and reasons aloud.
+- When completed, reread student ideas.